sopyb/sopyb/README.md

 I'm a self-taught developer from Romania, currently pursuing a degree in Control and Automation Engineering.

-Currently trying my best to build a shell I'd not hate to use.
+Trying my best to build a shell I'd not hate to use.

 I love open-source, and I'm passionate about technology, always.
 I dream of changing the world, one line of code at a time.
 Contributing as much as I can to projects that I find interesting and useful.